 Believe it or not, vinyl record sales in the UK reached a three-decade high in 2020, including 4.8m albums.
 This is likely to be in part due to the fact that legions of live music fans didn’t have any events to go to.
 But it is also indicative of a trend slowly building in recent years that is a clear reaction to the digital age, as older generations hark back to a more physically tangible age, while younger generations have flocked to the format for reasons of novelty, having grown up with mp3s, never experiencing the feeling of buying a record and holding it in their hands.

 Say what now?
 Cassettes?
 As in tape cassettes?
-Surely people aren’t buying cassettes in 2021?
+Surely people aren’t buying cassettes in 2022?
 You’d better believe it.
 In 2019, cassette tape sales were at a 10-year high.
 Then sales doubled, to reach 157,000 units in just one year to December 2020, with none other than Lady Gaga taking the spoils for the best-selling album on tape.
+And in case you were thinking this was fad, over 185,000 cassette tapes were sold in the UK in 2021.
 So what’s the deal?
 It’s still a small fraction of total music sales but staggering nonetheless for such an obsolete format (cars haven’t had tape players installed for decades now).
 BPI boss Geoff Taylor puts it down to “the timeless appeal of collectable physical formats”.
 Sites such as Bandcamp have certainly contributed to the phenomenon, with many fans loving the throwback format and its often strong visual aesthetic, and some releases, even some labels, being cassette only.
 Who would have thought it?

 If you sell digital downloads through your own website, as you can with Band Theme, a big bonus is that you get to keep all of the money.
 But you want to have visibility across as many digital download sites as is practical, because some people are stuck in their ways (sometimes with fair reason), and will always want to buy downloads from iTunes, or Beatport, or Bandcamp, or Juno, or even Amazon (heard of them?
 They’re going to be big one day, mark my words), so make sure your digital distribution is on point.